ebi-gene-expression-group/atlas/README.md

 ### Atlas Widget

-Our data can be included as a widget to be included in your website.
+Our data can be included as a widget as part of your website.
 [Demo](http://www.ebi.ac.uk/gxa/resources/test/widget/highcharts/production/mouse_multiexperiment.html)

 ##### What you need